movementlabsxyz/MIP/MIP/mip-103/README.md

 There are thus four node types in a Baker Coin protocol:

-- **Baker Coin Attesters** perform the basic operations of an **Attestor** but also send stake messages to Ledger A. They thus *broadcast* the following messages.
+- **Baker Coin Attesters** perform the basic operations of an **Attester** but also send stake messages to Ledger A. They thus *broadcast* the following messages.
   - $COMMIT(commitment, height, signature) \rightarrow \text{Baker Coin Validators}$ which makes a signed `COMMITMENT` to a given Ledger B state at a given height.
   - $STAKE(amount, epoch, signature) \rightarrow \text{Ledger A Participants}$ which attempts to stake an amount of Coin A on Ledger A for a given epoch.
 - **Baker Coin Validators** perform the basic operations of a **Validator** but also receive $TRUSTED\\_STAKE$ messages from **Observing Attesters**.
 They thus *broadcast* the following messages.
   - $COMMITMENT\\_PROOF(commitment, height, Attesters, proof, signature) \rightarrow \text{Ledger A Participants}$ which attempts to post a commitment to a given Ledger B state at a given Ledger B height on Ledger A.
 - **Observing Attesters** perform the role of observing stake events on Ledger A and relaying them to the Baker Network.
 They thus *broadcast* the following messages.
-  - $TRUSTED\\_STAKE(amount, participant, epoch, signature) \rightarrow \text{Baker Coin Validators}$ which indicates a valid stake event on Ledger A as initiated by a Baker Coin Attestor via a $STAKE$ message.
+  - $TRUSTED\\_STAKE(amount, participant, epoch, signature) \rightarrow \text{Baker Coin Validators}$ which indicates a valid stake event on Ledger A as initiated by a Baker Coin Attester via a $STAKE$ message.
 - **Ledger A Participants** perform the basic operations of a participant on Ledger A, as defined by Protocol A which MUST include the emission $STAKE\\_RECEIVED$ events.
 They thus *broadcast* the following messages:
-  - $STAKE\\_RECEIVED(amount, participant, epoch, signature) \rightarrow \text{Observing Attesters}$ which indicates a valid stake event on Ledger A as initiated by a Baker Coin Attestor via a $STAKE$ message.
+  - $STAKE\\_RECEIVED(amount, participant, epoch, signature) \rightarrow \text{Observing Attesters}$ which indicates a valid stake event on Ledger A as initiated by a Baker Coin Attester via a $STAKE$ message.

 We render the following assumptions about knowledge after receiving a given message in the Baker Coin protocol:

-1. Once an **Observing Attestor** has received sufficient and accordingly verified $STAKE\\_RECEIVED$ messages from Ledger A Participants, the effects of the corresponding $STAKE$ messages on Ledger A SHALL remain fixed for the remainder of the epoch.
+1. Once an **Observing Attester** has received sufficient and accordingly verified $STAKE\\_RECEIVED$ messages from Ledger A Participants, the effects of the corresponding $STAKE$ messages on Ledger A SHALL remain fixed for the remainder of the epoch.
 2. Once a **Baker Coin Validator** has received sufficient and accordingly verified $TRUSTED\\_STAKE$ messages from **Observing Attesters**, it SHALL correctly update its internal representation of stake weights for the remainder of the epoch.

-We may now address the specific and practical behavior of the **Attestor** and the **Validator** in a Baker Coin protocol, so as to explain the core mechanism of Baker Confirmations.
+We may now address the specific and practical behavior of the **Attester** and the **Validator** in a Baker Coin protocol, so as to explain the core mechanism of Baker Confirmations.

 ### Attesters

-An honest Attestor in the Baker Coin protocol is assumed to compute a new state root by running a state transition function $T: S \times M \rightarrow S$ on the current state $s \in S$ and a set of messages $m \in M$ to produce a new state $s' \in S$.
-The Attestor then signs the new state root and broadcasts it to the Baker Network.
+An honest Attester in the Baker Coin protocol is assumed to compute a new state root by running a state transition function $T: S \times M \rightarrow S$ on the current state $s \in S$ and a set of messages $m \in M$ to produce a new state $s' \in S$.
+The Attester then signs the new state root and broadcasts it to the Baker Network.

-In order to ensure the proof computed by the Validator can attest to the identity of the commitment, the commitment MUST be signed by the Attestor.
+In order to ensure the proof computed by the Validator can attest to the identity of the commitment, the commitment MUST be signed by the Attester.

-Thereby, an honest Attestor in the Baker Coin protocol SHOULD simply broadcast messages of the form $COMMIT(commitment, height, signature)$ to the Baker Network that represent honest and attributable computations of the state of Ledger B at a given height.
+Thereby, an honest Attester in the Baker Coin protocol SHOULD simply broadcast messages of the form $COMMIT(commitment, height, signature)$ to the Baker Network that represent honest and attributable computations of the state of Ledger B at a given height.

 The form of state transition function MUST be such that for a given height all replicas of Ledger B SHALL produce the same state and thus the same commitment.

 ### Validators

 The role of the Validator is more complex.
 The Validator MUST:

-1. Run a procedure $RECEIVE\\_COMMITMENT$ which accepts a commitment and height from an Attestor and updates its internal representation of the commitments.
+1. Run a procedure $RECEIVE\\_COMMITMENT$ which accepts a commitment and height from an Attester and updates its internal representation of the commitments.
-2. Run a procedure $RECEIVE\\_TRUSTED\\_STAKE$ which accepts a stake amount, participant, and epoch from an Observing Attestor and updates its internal representation of the stake weights.
+2. Run a procedure $RECEIVE\\_TRUSTED\\_STAKE$ which accepts a stake amount, participant, and epoch from an Observing Attester and updates its internal representation of the stake weights.
 3. Use a heuristic to decide when to run a procedure $COMPUTE\\_PROOF$ which computes a Zero Knowledge proof of consensus on a given commitment at a given height.
 4. Use a heuristic to decide when to run a procedure $POST\\_PROOF$ which posts the Zero Knowledge proof of consensus on a given commitment by broadcasting a $COMMITMENT\\_PROOF$ message to Ledger A Participants.

 #### $RECEIVE\\_COMMITMENT$

 ##### Human Language Description of Procedure

-$RECEIVE\\_COMMITMENT$ takes a commitment and height from an Attestor.
+$RECEIVE\\_COMMITMENT$ takes a commitment and height from an Attester.
 It verifies the commitment and stores it in a table indexed by height.
 It then notifies the heuristic checker to decide whether to run $COMPUTE\\_PROOF$.

 ##### Pseudocode Description of Procedure

 ```python
 def RECEIVE_COMMITMENT(commitment, height, signature):
     # Verify the commitment and signature